mitmul/deeppose/README.md

     $ bash scripts/train.sh ModelName

 where the "ModelName" is the directory name in models dir you want to train with architecture described in.

+**NOTE**

+I set the caffe directory path to `$HOME/Libraries/caffe` in the `train.sh`.
+If caffe is located in other place, please modify the path setting.